 The Ocean’s ‘Biological Pump’ Captures Twice as Much Carbon as Expected

 Every spring in the Northern Hemisphere, the ocean surface erupts in a massive bloom of phytoplankton.
 Like plants, these single-celled floating organisms use photosynthesis to turn light into energy, consuming carbon dioxide and releasing oxygen in the process.
-When phytoplankton die or are eaten by zooplankton, the carbon-rich fragments sinks deeper into the ocean, where it is, in turn, eaten by other creatures or buried in sediments.
+When phytoplankton die or are eaten by zooplankton, the carbon-rich fragments sink deeper into the ocean, where it is, in turn, eaten by other creatures or buried in sediments.
 This process is key to the “biological carbon pump,” an important part of the global carbon cycle.

 Scientists have long known that the ocean plays an essential role in capturing carbon from the atmosphere, but a new study from Woods Hole Oceanographic Institution (WHOI) shows that the efficiency of the ocean’s “biological carbon pump” has been drastically underestimated, with implications for future climate assessments.